Your Immunity Pathway

 PREMIUM PLUS Antibodies

 This product includes TWO PREMIUM test kits.
-Do one test now and the second test after your vaccination series.
+Do one test now and a second test later.
 Must be used in sequence by the same individual.

 Anatomy of the SARS-CoV-2 Virus

 Coronaviruses (CoV) are a large family of viruses that cause illness ranging from common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS-CoV) and Severe Acute Respiratory Syndrome (SARS-CoV).
 The novel coronavirus now known as the SARS-CoV-2 is a new strain which has not previously been identified in humans.